 If you’re looking to create a professional and polished document or flyer in Adobe Photoshop, there will be times when you have to center text to make your design appealing to your target audience.

 There isn’t just one simple way to center text and there are a variety of meanings when it comes to making the text centered.
-Do you want the words centered to the whole canvas?
+Do you want the words centered on the whole canvas?
 Or do you want it center aligned?
+Does it work the same way as it does in Illustrator?
 We will cover some scenarios with various examples.

 - How to add text on Photoshop